seansfkelley/react-layered-chart/README.md

 ## Adding Custom Behavior

+react-layered-chart provides two methods of customizing behavior:

+- Hooking into the internal [Redux](https://github.com/reactjs/redux) store using react-redux's [`connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) plus the [selectors](https://github.com/reactjs/reselect) and action creators provided by react-layered-chart.
+- Providing props to the `ChartProvider` in the manner of [controlled inputs](https://facebook.github.io/react/docs/forms.html#controlled-components).

-react-layered-chart is implemented with [react-redux](https://github.com/reactjs/react-redux) under the hood.
-If you want to render a custom view that can hook into the loaded data and fire the basic UI actions, you can use [`connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) plus the [selectors](https://github.com/reactjs/reselect) and action creators provided by react-layered-chart.
-Your component doesn't even have to be charting-related -- for example, if you want to add a textual legend that updates on hover, you could do this by add a component within a `ChartProvider`.
+Your custom component doesn't even have to be a type of chart -- for example, if you want to add a textual legend that updates on hover, you could do this by adding a component within a `ChartProvider`.

 ### Custom View Example